-1.3 Pre-bid Conference
+1.3 Pre-bid Conference Call

-On March 5th, 2019, qualified Bidders are recommended to attend the pre-bid conference scheduled for 9:00 a.m. at Salem State University in the (Viking Hall Room 123).
-A maximum of four (4) attendees per company will be permitted to attend.
+On June 23rd, 2020, Bidders are recommended to call in to a pre-bid conference call scheduled for 9:00 a.m.
+The number of participants in this call, per company, will be four.

-Attendance at the pre-bid conference and the tour are strongly recommended.
-Bidders will not be permitted in the back-of-the-house spaces of the foodservice operations at any other time nor will they be permitted to request plans for any foodservice facilities at any other time.
-A question and answer session will be conducted during this conference to respond to oral questions from any and all Bidders.
-All such requests for information and responses will be disseminated through Porter Khouw Consulting, Inc.

-Bring a copy of the solicitation with you.
-Any changes resulting from this conference will be issued in a written addendum to the solicitation.
+A question and answer session will be conducted during this conference call to respond to oral questions from any and all Bidders.
+All such requests for information and responses will be disseminated through Porter Khouw Consulting, Inc. Any changes resulting from this conference call will be issued in a written addendum to the solicitation.